Plop art

 The "Newburgh" sculpture by Frank Stella in Jena is often discussed as bringing neither beauty nor visible meaning to the public space it is displayed in.

 Plop art (or plonk art) is a pejorative slang term for public art (usually large, abstract, modernist or contemporary sculpture) made for government or corporate plazas, spaces in front of office buildings, skyscraper atriums, parks, and other public venues.

 The term is a form of wordplay from the term pop art and connotes that the work is unattractive or inappropriate to its surroundings – that it has been thoughtlessly "plopped" where it lies.
 The term "plop" suggests the sound of something falling heavily and suddenly.
-It also holds connotations to excrement.
+It also holds connotations of excrement.

 Some defenders of public art funding have tried to reappropriate the term.
-The book Plop: Recent Projects of the Public Art Fund celebrates the success of the Public Art Fund in financing many publicly placed works of art over the last few decades, many of which are now beloved, though they may at first have been derided positively as "ploppings".
+The book Plop: Recent Projects of the Public Art Fund celebrates the success of the Public Art Fund in financing many publicly placed works of art over the last few decades, many of which are now beloved, though they may at first have been derided as "ploppings".